Finite Element Basics

 Below we highlight selected portions of the example code and connect them with the description in the previous section.
 You can follow along by browsing ex1.cpp in your VS Code browser window.
 In the settings of this tutorial, the visualization will automatically update in the GLVis browser window.

-The computational mesh is provided as input (option -m), it could be 3D, 2D, surface, hex/tet, etc. The following code (lines 120-137) loads the mesh from the given file, mesh_file; creates the corresponding MFEM object mesh of class Mesh; and refines the mesh uniformly to about 50,000 elements.
-You can easily modify the refinement by changing the definition of ref_levels.
+The computational mesh is provided as input (option -m) that could be 3D, 2D, surface, hex/tet, etc. (It defaults to star.mesh in line 77.)
+The code in lines 120-124 loads the mesh from the given file, mesh_file and creates the corresponding MFEM object mesh of class Mesh.

 Mesh mesh(mesh_file, 1, 1);